SOLD IN THE SOUTH: Sex trafficking in Louisiana

 She said her eyes were opened in 2016 when someone from her small hometown of Amite, La was trafficked.
 There, a 22-year-old autistic woman was held captive for 10 months.
 She was forced to live in a locked cage, and sold to men for sex.

-The Tangipoha Sheriff’s Office arrested five family members for sex trafficking and other crimes.
+The Tangipahoa Sheriff’s Office arrested five family members for sex trafficking and other crimes.

 “I thought, ‘Wow, this is in our own back yard.’”
 Edwards said.
 “The raw story was disgusting and awful, and I was like, how does this even happen?”